-Fear is a wonderful motivator, as Americans recognize only five days from the most anxiety-producing election of the modern era.
+Fear is a wonderful motivator, and Americans are incredibly susceptible.
 Hundreds of thousands more people are injured or die thanks to texting and driving than in terrorist attacks, yet no candidate would dream of anti-distracted driving campaign.
 That reality does not match the image.

 And yet reality always wins.
 As the media has focused this past year on remarks about penis size, affairs, and emails, nearly absent is climate change, a harsh reality that cares for no party.
-Likewise the continually expanding bank accounts of the nation’s richest corporations and individuals will continue to be an essential topic after next Tuesday.
+Likewise the continually expanding bank accounts of the nation’s richest corporations and individuals continue to be an essential topic.
 Bodies invaded by too many toxins soon succumb; societies are the same.

-Judis’s fine book arrives just before the election is decided.
-Regardless, both Trump and Sanders have altered their parties; both need to seriously consider this economic divide or confront further chaos in the ranks.
-As he writes,
+Judis’s fine book arrived just before the election was decided.
+Both Trump and Sanders have altered their parties; both need to seriously consider this economic divide or confront further chaos in the ranks.
+As he writes:

 If Trump’s campaign does spawn imitators, the Republicans will face a continuing conflict between its white working class and business supporters.